safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 ![](./Images/4.410.runWorkspace.png)

-**9) Advanced Options**
+<br>**9) Advanced Options**

-If you then expanded the *Advanced* options, there is the *Job Routing Tag* which can be used to associate the scheduled job with a specific FME Engine by specifying the name of the job routing tag associated with that engine.
+<br>If you then expanded the *Advanced* options, there is the *Job Routing Tag* which can be used to associate the scheduled job with a specific FME Engine by specifying the name of the job routing tag associated with that engine.
 Enter *JobRouter2017* (the name of the tag that you created from the FME Server REST API):

 ![](./Images/4.411.runWorkspaceAdvancedOptions.png)

 Click **Run**.

-**10) Ensure the Job Routed correctly**
+<br>**10) Ensure the Job Routed correctly**

-You want to make sure the job was routed to the correct engine and not just the first available engine.
+<br>You want to make sure the job was routed to the correct engine and not just the first available engine.

 From the table of contents select **Jobs &gt; Completed**: